google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 **Short Pixel** — Another option for use with Cache Enabler, also at a cost, is Short Pixel.
 Short Pixel functions much like Optimizer, described above.
-You can optimize upto 100 images a month for free.
+You can optimize up to 100 images a month for free.

 **Compressing Animated GIFs and why `<video>` is better**